RLGen/LakeBench/README.md

 <span id="-quickstart"></span>

-## 🐠 Quick Start
+## 🐠 Instruction

 LakeBench is easy to use and extend.
-Going through the bellowing examples will help you familiar with LakeBench for quick use, evaluate an existing join/union algorithm on your own dataset, or developing new join/union algorithms.
+Going through the bellowing examples will help you familiar with LakeBench for detailed instructions, evaluate an existing join/union algorithm on your own dataset, or developing new join/union algorithms.

 ### Train